NI's Euro campaign 'a steep learning curve'

 'We'll get a better version of Shea'

-Among the young players afforded opportunities because of the unavailability of more senior members of the squad are Shea Charles, who made a summer move from Manchester City to Southampton, and fellow 19-year-old Isaac Price, who has switched from Everton to Belgian club Standard Liege.
+Among the young players afforded opportunities are Shea Charles, who made a summer move from Manchester City to Southampton, and fellow 19-year-old Isaac Price, who has switched from Everton to Belgian club Standard Liege.

 Both are included in the group for the forthcoming double-header, having continued to impress their international boss with their new clubs in the early stages of the new season.

 "Shea was always going to have to make that decision at some point [to move to another club].
-It's a huge ask for any young player to get into Manchester City's team," observed O'Neill.
+It's a huge ask for any young player to get into Manchester City's team," said O'Neill.

 "We were asking a lot of him as an international player but I think he coped with that and I've been delighted with his performances since I've taken over.